Canonicals Figma libraries

 Understanding the problem

-Instead of diving in headfirst, the process started by aligning on how to structure the libraries and what rules and methods to follow when creating components.
-I surveyed how designers use components, gathered feedback on problematic components in the old libraries and organized meetings with the team to understand their needs.
-Within this process, I took the initiative to lead the rebuilding effort and draft the initial spec that would guide the work.
+Instead of diving in headfirst, the process started by understanding how the team actually used the libraries and where the problems were.
+I surveyed how designers use components, gathered feedback on problematic components in the old libraries, and organized meetings with the team to understand their needs.

 Research and specification